DanielKami/PassiveRadar/README.md

 Compilation:
+The solution is set to the Windows 11 but it is possible to complie it for Windows 10 with correct settings.
 The program should be started as a 64bits and Release.
-The Debug can be also run but before that, all the file from Release should be cpied to the Debug directory.
+The Debug can be also run but before that, all the files from Release should be cpied to the Debug directory.
+The catalog should be umblocked in Windows and in case of antivirus also in  such software.

 - the code is compiled for 64bit version.
 The Executable directory needs some files: